harrymt/blog/_posts/2017-10-28-one-million.md

 I have contributed 1.1 Million Source Lines of code (SLOC) to open-source.
 </div>

-My <a href="//github.com/harrymt">GitHub profile</a> shows all my contributions.
-I used the the following command to calculate the SLOC:
+My <a href="//github.com/harrymt">GitHub profile</a> shows all my contributions to the Open Source community.
+I ran this command to calculate the number of Source Lines of Code (SLOC):

 This command prints lines of code for all source repos (not forks):